What Is The The Johari Window?

-Here the information about their attitudes, behavior, emotions, feelings, skills, and views will be known by the person as well as by others.
-This is mainly where all the communications occur, and the larger the arena becomes, the more effectual and dynamic the relationship will be.
-‘Feedback solicitation’ is a process that happens by understanding and listening to the feedback from another person.
-In this way, the open area can be increased horizontally, decreasing the blind spot.
-The arena’s size can also be increased downwards and thus by reducing the hidden and the unknown regions by revealing one’s feelings to another person.
+The person and others will know the information about their attitudes, behavior, emotions, feelings, skills, and views.
+This is mainly where all the communications occur, and the larger the arena becomes, the more productive and dynamic the relationship will be.
+‘Feedback solicitation’ is a process that happens by understanding and listening to feedback from another person.
+This way, the open area can be increased horizontally, decreasing the blind spot.
+The arena’s size can also be increased downwards, thus reducing the hidden and unknown regions by revealing one’s feelings to another person.

-Information about yourselves that others know in a group, but you will be unaware of it.
-Others may interpret yourselves differently than you expect.
-The blind spot is reduced for efficient communication through seeking feedback from others.
+There is information about yourself that others know in a group, but you will be unaware of it.
+Others may interpret you differently than you expect.
+The blind spot is reduced for efficient communication by seeking feedback from others.

-Information that is known to you but will be kept unknown from others.
+I’m sharing information that is known to you but will be kept unknown from others.
 This can be any personal information that you feel reluctant to reveal.
-This includes feelings, past experiences, fears, secrets, etc. We keep some of our feelings and information as private as it affects relationships.
+This includes feelings, past experiences, fears, secrets, etc. We keep some of our emotions and information private as it affects relationships.
 Thus the hidden area must be reduced by moving the information to the open spaces.

 Linda got a job in an organization.
-Her co-workers knew a little about her, and in this context, the unknown and hidden areas will be more prominent, and the open space will be small.
+Her co-workers knew a little about her; in this context, the unknown and hidden areas would be more prominent, and the open space will be small.
 As the others don’t know much about her, the blind spot will also be smaller, and the model will be shown in Figure 1.

-Linda spent most of her free time sketching in the office, which was her preferred pastime and her co-workers found her very shy and elusive.
-With that evaluation, she understood how and tried to be more talkative and interacted more with other co-workers.
+Linda spent most of her free time sketching in the office, which was her preferred pastime, and her co-workers found her very shy and elusive.
+With that evaluation, she understood how, tried to be more talkative, and interacted more with co-workers.
 This helped her increase her open area and thus to make the hidden and the unknown regions smaller.
 (Figure 2)

-Through the feedback Linda got from her co-workers, she could perform well in the office, and her actual capacity could be obtained due to effective interaction among the colleagues.
+Through the feedback Linda got from her co-workers, she could perform well in the office, and her actual capacity could be obtained due to effective interaction among her colleagues.